willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 collector, which means traffic restrictions would be difficult.
 Because on-street parking is widely used, we cannot make room for bike lanes.

-<b>Create well-defined travel lanes.</b> Stipe out an 8' parking lane with a white line.
+<b>Create well-defined travel lanes.</b> Stripe out an 8' parking lane with a white line.
 Add a yellow
 center line.
 This will define the travel lanes and visually narrow the road, which has been shown to slow down traffic.